evert/evert.github.com/_posts/2017/2017-04-16-sabredav-maintenance-update.md

 The packages are on github, you can submit pull requests and there's also lots of open, unanswered support questions.
-If over time the quality of your contributions is high, I'm super open to just hand over control of the repositories you're interested in.
+If over time the quality of your contributions is high, I'm super open to just handing over control of the repositories you're interested in.

 Someone also asked "is there going to be a fork?", which I found a hilarious